fojanb/20-Days-of-Python/Day-7-Web-Scraper/README.md

 # Web-Scraper

-Web-Scraper is an app that makes it possible to scrape data from a URL.
+Web-Scraper is a CLI application that makes it possible to scrape data from a URL.
+To scrape data from a website and save it to a CSV file, Python developers often use libraries like requests for making HTTP requests and BeautifulSoup from the bs4 package for parsing HTML content.
+Additionally, the csv module from Python's standard library is typically used to write data into a CSV file.

 ### Getting Started